The Boys in Company C

 The Boys in Company C is a 1978 war film directed by Sidney J. Furie about United States Marine Corps recruits preparing for duty and their subsequent combat in the Vietnam War.
 It stars Stan Shaw, Andrew Stevens, Craig Wasson and Michael Lembeck.
 It was among the first Vietnam War films to appear after the Vietnam Era, and was also the first role for R. Lee Ermey of Full Metal Jacket fame.
 It is the first in Furie's Vietnam War motion-picture trilogy, followed by Under Heavy Fire (2001) and The Veteran (2006).

 The film was a co-production of Golden Harvest and Columbia Pictures, the latter originally handling theatrical distribution.
 It was filmed in the Philippines.

 Wasson plays guitar and sings the theme song "Here I Am", used within the film and over the end credits.

 Plot

-In August, 1967, a group of young men (the "boys" referenced in the movie title) arrive for recruit training at Marine Corps Recruit Depot San Diego.
-They include a draft dodging hippie, Dave Bisbee, who is delivered in handcuffs from Seattle, Washington by FBI agents.
-Other recruit trainee characters include a hardened drug dealer, Tyrone Washington, from Chicago, Illinois; a naive and unassuming Billy Ray Pike from Galveston, Texas; a streetwise ladies' man, Vinnie Fazio, from Brooklyn, New York, and a mild-mannered aspiring writer Alvin Foster from Emporia, Kansas, who begins writing a journal detailing his experiences.
+In August 1967, a group of young men arrive for recruit training at Marine Corps Recruit Depot San Diego.
+They include a draft-dodging hippie from Washington state, Dave Bisbee, who is delivered in handcuffs by FBI agents; a hardened drug-dealer, Tyrone Washington, from Chicago, Illinois; the naive and unassuming Billy Ray Pike from Galveston, Texas, who leaves behind a pregnant girlfriend; a streetwise ladies' man, Vinnie Fazio, from Brooklyn, New York; and a mild-mannered aspiring writer, Alvin Foster from Emporia, Kansas, who is writing a journal detailing his experiences.